-No information will be shared with any outside agency unless there is prior consent or unless a child divulges information that leads the listener to believe that the child could be being abused.
-It must be made clear to the child disclosing any such information that complete confidentiality cannot be guaranteed if the failure to share that information would put them or another child at risk.
+No information will be shared with any outside agency unless there is prior consent or unless a child divulges information that leads the listener to believe that the child could be at risk.
+It must be made clear to the child disclosing any such information that complete confidentiality cannot be guaranteed if the failure to share that information would put it or another child at risk.
 They will be assured however that only the minimum of information will be shared and only to the people who need to know.
-Everything that needs to be done will be discussed with the child and support for them will be assured.
-All staff have a professional responsibility to share relevant information with the designated staff member for child protection (and only that person) if they suspect a child is experiencing welfare concerns.
+All staff have a professional responsibility to share relevant information with the Designated Safeguarding Lead/Deputy Designating Lead for child protection (and only that person) if they suspect a child is experiencing welfare concerns.